Oil depletion allowance: Impact

-The allowance has been a major corporate subsidy by the American taxpayer.
-Over the nine decades of its existence since 1916, the American public through the oil depletion allowance has given more than $470 billion to Big Oil and the petrochemical industry as of 2014.
+Over the nine decades of its existence since 1916, the oil depletion allowance has benefitted oil companies and the petrochemical industry by more than $470 billion as of 2014, everything else being equal.

-Proposals for repeal
+Proposals for repeal, and reduction in size and applicability

 Several attempts have been advanced to repeal the allowance tax loophole.
 U.S. Secretary of the Treasury Henry Morgenthau in 1937 declared the depletion allowance “perhaps the most glaring loophole” in the tax code.
-United States President Franklin D. Roosevelt decried it and other tax-evasion stratagems by business “so widespread and so amazing, both in their boldness and their ingenuity, that further action without delay seems imperative.”
-The U.S. Congress refused to abolish the allowance corporate subsidy.
+US President Franklin D. Roosevelt decried it and other tax-avoidance stratagems by business as “so widespread and so amazing, both in their boldness and their ingenuity, that further action without delay seems imperative.”
+The US Congress refused to abolish the allowance.

 Similarly, President Harry S. Truman unsuccessfully proposed repealing the allowance.
-Efforts in Congress in 1969 to reduce dramatically or to eliminate the allowance were successfully beat back by Big Oil lobbyists.
-A cut in the depletion allowance deduction was enacted, however, reducing the deduction from 27.5% to 23%.
+In Congress in 1969 there was a cut in the depletion allowance from 27.5% to 23%, despite objections from Gulf Oil's president.
+It was later reduced to 15%.

+In 1975 Gerald Ford signed a tax bill that repealed the allowance for large companies.

+In 2005 George W. Bush signed the Energy Policy Act of 2005, expanding the allowance to more drillers.